Scientific Programming Committee (SPC)

 Associate Professor, Faculty of Medicine, University of Ottawa

-Dr. Natasha Kekre has been appointed to the Department of Medicine in the Division of Hematology, within the Transplant and Cellular Therapy Program at The Ottawa Hospital, effective October 2015.
-She is also an associate scientist within the Ottawa Hospital Research Institute and an associate professor of medicine at the University of Ottawa.
+Dr. Natasha Kekre is a Transplant Physician/Hematologist within the Transplant and Cellular Therapy Program at The Ottawa Hospital (TOH), a Scientist within the Ottawa Hospital Research Institute, and an Associate Professor of Medicine at the University of Ottawa.
+She is also the Acting Associate Program Director of OHRI’s Cancer Research Program and holds the Research Chair in Advanced Stem Cell Therapy at TOH.
 She completed her Bachelor’s in Science at the University of Windsor then obtained her medical degree from the University of Ottawa.
 She then trained at the University of Ottawa in Internal Medicine and Hematology.
 She went on to do a fellowship in stem cell transplantation at Dana Farber Cancer Institute in Boston, MA with a Masters in Public Health from Harvard University.

 Julian Smazynski